-- (2) The Directors must reconvene the meeting and must give at least seven clear days' notice of the reconvened meeting stating the date, time and place of the meeting. - (3) If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the members present in person or by proxy at that time shall constitute the quorum for that meeting. - 19 (1) General meetings shall be chaired by the person who has been appointed to chair meetings of the Directors. - (2) If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting a Director nominated by the Directors shall chair the meeting. - (3) If there is only one Director present and willing to act, he or she shall chair the meeting. - (4) If no Director is present and willing to chair the meeting within fifteen minutes after the time appointed for holding it, the members present in person or by proxy and entitled to vote must choose one of their number to chair the meeting. - 20 (1) The members present in person or by proxy at a meeting may resolve by ordinary resolution that the meeting shall be adjourned. - (2) The person who is chairing the meeting must decide the date time and place at which the meeting is to be reconvened unless those details are specified in the resolution. - (3) No business shall be conducted at a reconvened meeting unless it could properly have been conducted at the meeting has the adjournment not taken place. - (4) If a meeting is adjourned by a resolution of the members for more than seven days, at least seven clear days' notice shall be given of the reconvened meeting stating the date, time and place of the meeting. - 21 (1) Any vote at a meeting shall be decided by a show of hands unless before, or on the declaration of the result of, the show if hands a poll is demanded: - (a) by the person chairing the meeting; or - (b) by at least two members present in person or by proxy and having the right to vote at the meeting; or
+- (2) The Directors must reconvene the meeting and must give at least seven clear days' notice of the reconvened meeting stating the date, time and place of the meeting. - (3) If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the members present in person or by proxy at that time shall constitute the quorum for that meeting.

+- (1) General meetings shall be chaired by the person who has been appointed to chair meetings of the Directors. - (2) If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting a Director nominated by the Directors shall chair the meeting. - (3) If there is only one Director present and willing to act, he or she shall chair the meeting.

+(4) If no Director is present and willing to chair the meeting within fifteen minutes after the time appointed for holding it, the members present in person or by proxy and entitled to vote must choose one of their number to chair the meeting.

+- (1) The members present in person, remotely or by proxy at a meeting may resolve by ordinary resolution that the meeting shall be adjourned. - (2) The person who is chairing the meeting must decide the date time and place at which the meeting is to be reconvened unless those details are specified in the resolution. - (3) No business shall be conducted at a reconvened meeting unless it could properly have been conducted at the meeting had the adjournment not taken place. - (4) If a meeting is adjourned by a resolution of the members for more than seven days, at least seven clear days' notice shall be given of the reconvened meeting stating the date, time and place of the meeting.

+(1) Any vote at a meeting shall be decided by a show of hands, alongside confirmation of votes cast by members attending remotely and proxy votes, unless before, or on the declaration of the result of, the show of hands a poll is demanded

+(a) by the person chairing the meeting; or